-Minimal incision valve surgery enables cardiac surgeons to perform a wide range of minimally invasive procedures through small openings (“ports”) in the spaces between the ribs, eliminating the need for a full sternotomy.
-MIVS is designed to offer patients an option for valve surgery that is equivalent to traditional open-chest heart valve surgery.
+Minimal incision valve surgery (MIVS) lets cardiac surgeons perform a range of minimally invasive procedures through small openings in the spaces between the ribs, eliminating the need for a full sternotomy.
+MIVS offers patients an option for valve surgery equivalent to traditional open-chest heart valve surgery.

 The Benefits of Minimally Incision Valve Surgery

 - Shorter hospital stay

 - Faster recovery and return to normal activities